googlefonts/roboto-flex-spacing-axis-demo/README.md

 3. A variable font is then generated from this new designspace using the standard `fontmake` pipeline.

-4. The new Roboto Flex SPAC can be compared to Roboto Flex using a [custom testing page](http://gferreira.github.io/roboto-flex-spac/) which synchronizes the spacing axis value in the first with the tracking value in the second, and vice-versa.
+4. The new Roboto Flex SPAC can then be compared to Roboto Flex using a [custom testing page](http://gferreira.github.io/roboto-flex-spac/) which synchronizes the spacing axis value in the first with the tracking value in the second, and vice-versa.

 ### Creation of “tight” and “loose” spacing states

 Variations of the default spacing are created by the designer with help of [VariableSpacing] tools.
 During the design stage, all the different versions of a font’s spacing can be stored inside the same UFO source.
 When it’s time to generate a variable font, these different *spacing states* are exported as separate UFOs.

-It is essential that the width of the `space` glyph remains unaltered accross spacing states, as the reference point for all spacing variation.
+It is essential that the width of the `space` glyph remains unaltered accross spacing states, as it is the reference point for all spacing variation.
 If a change to the width of the space is needed, it must be implemented through a separate mechanism (for example as a separate axis, or provided automatically by an application).

-Is is important that values in the spacing axis are more or less equivalent to tracking values.
-That is, setting the spacing axis value to `-50` should produce the same overall tightness than setting tracking to `-50`.
+It is also important that values in the spacing axis are more or less equivalent to tracking values in terms of overall text color.
+That is, setting the spacing axis value to `-50` should produce the same perceived tightness than setting tracking to `-50`.
 The sweetspot can be found with help of the testing page after a few iterations.

 ### The “tight” spacing state

 In the *tight* spacing state, glyphs can almost touch.
-The font’s default spacing was modified by the designer using the tool [smart set margins](#), which reduces all glyph margins to 10 units while making sure that all components stay in place.
-Some glyphs like `i`, `j`, `f` need a second, manual pass using a beam at specific y-positions.
+The font’s default spacing was modified by the designer using the tool [smart set margins](https://hipertipo.gitlab.io/VariableSpacing//reference/set-margins-tool/), which reduces all glyph margins to a desired value (in this case 10 units) while making sure that all components stay in place.
+Some glyphs like `i`, `j`, `f` need a second manual pass using a horizontal beam to measure margins at specific vertical positions.

 The bottleneck of the whole workflow is defining the tight kerning values.
-A script (which employs the collision-detection code of the [Touché](http://github.com/ninastoessinger/Touche) extension) can be used to approximate the results, which still need to be checked visually and fine-tuned by hand, for all sources.
-The designer must make aesthetic decisions about which glyph pairs are allowed to touch and produce ligatures (for example `TV`, `KY`, `LX` etc), and which don’t – there is no additional parameter to control this aspect (as there is in [HEX Franklin Tyght](http://hex.xyz/HEX_Franklin/Tyght/)).
+A script (which employs the collision-detection code of the [Touché](http://github.com/ninastoessinger/Touche) extension) can be used to approximate the results, which then still need to be checked visually and fine-tuned by hand, for all sources.
+The designer must make aesthetic decisions about which glyph pairs are allowed to touch and produce ligatures (for example `TV`, `KY`, `LX` etc), and which don’t – there is no additional parameter to control this aspect (as there is in [HEX Franklin Tyght](http://hex.xyz/HEX_Franklin/Tyght/), for example).

-For this demonstation, only basic tight kerning was created for combinations of UC/UC, UC/lc and lc/lc.
+For the purpose of this demonstation, only basic tight kerning was created for combinations of UC/UC, UC/lc and lc/lc.
 This work was done manually and was very time-consuming.
-The full implementation of tight kerning in all sources would require some form of automation, as provided by tools like [iKern](http://www.ikern.space), [KernOn](https://kern-on.com) or other.
+The full implementation of tight kerning in all sources would require some form of automation, as provided by tools like [iKern](http://www.ikern.space), [KernOn](https://kern-on.com), or other.

 ### The “loose” spacing state